shivkumar98/OCP-Java-Examples/src/review_questions/chapter_8/attempt_2/README.md

 ❓

 ### My answer:
-* A - false
+* A - true
-* B - false
+* B - false, you can not wrap a high level stream in a low level stream
-* C - false
+* C - false, can only take reference of InputStream
 * D - true
-* E - false
+* E - false not related
-* F - false
+* F - false, this is abstract class
-* **D**❌❌❌❌❌
+* **A,D**
 <br>

-* CORRECT ANSWER: **A,D**
-* The InputStream can accept only high-level input Streams
-* B is incorrect as FileInputStream is a low level class
-* C is incorrect because you can not use BufferedWriter directly
-* E is incorrect as it can only take a InputStream and not an OutputStream
-* A is correct as the BufferedInputStream can be wrapped twice
 <hr>

 ## 🟨 Question 2 🟨